huggingface/transformers/tests/mixed_int8/README.md

 ### `To use the type as a Parameter, please correct the detach() semantics defined by __torch_dispatch__() implementation.`

-Use the latest version of `accelerate` with a command such as: `pip install --force accelerate` and the problem should be solved.
+Use the latest version of `accelerate` with a command such as: `pip install -U accelerate` and the problem should be solved.

 ### `Parameter has no attribue .CB`